zzamboni/zzamboni.org/content/post/just-enough-lua-to-be-productive-in-hammerspoon-part2.md

 ```
     {{% /tip %}}

-- `string.match(str, pat [, pos])` is similar to `string.find`, but it
+- {{< luafun "string.match" "`string.match(str, pat [, pos])`" >}} is
-  does not return the positions, rather it returns the part of the
+  similar to `string.find`, but it does not return the positions,
-  string matched by the pattern, or if the pattern contains capture
+  rather it returns the part of the string matched by the pattern, or
-  groups, returns the captured segments:
+  if the pattern contains capture groups, returns the captured
+  segments:

     ```lua
     > string.match("bah", "ah")